An Essay Featured in The Conflict of Mind by O.G. Rose

 The moment in which it is “unveiled” that debt is investment is the same moment when it is “unveiled” that debt is spending; the moment that unveils a growing Wall Street is evidence of an actually growing economy is the same moment that may unveil a growing Wall Street is evidence of an artificially stimulated economy (like the Apocalypse could unveil God’s Existence).
 The evidence for or against either Austrian or Keynesian economics is relative to the “flip moment” — the event in which “evidence for x” is confirmed as “evidence for x,” or that “evidence of x” is unveiled to actually be “evidence for y” as if such was “always” the case.
 And in fact, it was “always” the case, in a sense, but it wasn’t until the “flip moment” that what constituted “always” could be discerned.
 The ability to determine what is “always” true sometimes takes time to develop.

 But can’t it be determined what will happen in a “flip moment” ahead of time?
-Can’t you tell, for example, if you’ll be able to finance your debts when the debts are called in?
+Can’t we tell, for example, if we’ll be able to finance our debts when the debts are called in?
 Yes and no. When it comes to Public Debt, if the country owes numerous trillions but the annual GDP is ten trillion, then we would have reason to say that we can finance the debt, but at the same time, we couldn’t necessarily say that we could finance the debt without significant public pain.
 Perhaps we could; perhaps we couldn’t; time will tell.
 Furthermore, when that much money is in question, it becomes incredibly difficult to keep up with it all and to know for sure what percent of the debt is “spending” versus what degree is “investment.”
-Overall, when there is debt, there is uncertainty: at best, it seems there can be educated guesses about the degree the debt is financing growth that can cover the costs.
-Furthermore, if I believe spending a million dollars now will lead to the creation of five million dollars tomorrow, there is a period of time between the initial payment and the return, and a person will only receive the return if what the person assumes will happen in fact happens, which is not completely certain until the “flip moment.”
+Overall, when there is debt, there is uncertainty, and at best it seems there can be educated guesses about the degree the debt is financing growth that can cover costs.
+Furthermore, if we believe spending a million dollars now will lead to the creation of five million dollars tomorrow, there is a period of time between the initial payment and the return, and we will only receive the return if what we assume will happen in fact happens, which is not completely certain until the “flip moment.”
 Until then, uncertainty and possibly anxiety are inescapable.

 Before the “flip moment,” if the Keynesian is right and Austrian measures will destroy the economy, the Austrian will still be able to argue that debt will eventually destroy the economy.
 How could the Austrian be proven wrong?
 Until a “flip moment,” there is always uncertainty.
 But on the other hand, if the Austrian is correct and Keynesianism will ruin the socioeconomic order, the Keynesian will still be able to argue that debt will eventually stimulate growth and the economy.
 Until the “flip moment,” both the Keynesian and Austrian can “rationally” construct a case that the other side is ruining the world, and it will not be known which is which until the moment in which there is no going back.
 Until that moment, there will be evidence that Keynesianism isn’t working, as there will be evidence Austrian thought doesn’t work, and this evidence will give people “objective” reason to believe that it is Keynesianism that will be revealed to be at fault at the “flip moment,” as there will be reason to believe the “raising of the curtain” will condemn Austrian thought.
 Until there is no going back, there will always be reason not to change; neither side has to admit they’re wrong, and yet neither side has to be stubborn: the evidence is the evidence.
 Until collapse is risked, there will always be reason to believe the side which will save the world is condemning it, as there will always be reason to believe what dooms helps.